seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 The formalized proof of the upper bound is similar to the original proof in the report.
 However, there are still some differences in the details, including the fact that the formalization does not construct $f_0$ and uses slightly different parameters in the construction of $h$.
-The natural language translation of the Lean proof is given below.
+The natural-language translation of the Lean proof is given below.

 > *Proof (Lean).* Fix a sufficiently small $\varepsilon>0$, put $\lambda=d/2$ and $\beta=\varepsilon/4$, and use the negative and positive weights $w=w\_s+w\_B$ to define
 >